lucasvegi/Elixir-Code-Smells/README.md

 [▲ back to Index](#table-of-contents)
 ___

-### Unplanned value extraction
+### Speculative Assumptions

 * __Category:__ Low-level concerns smells.

+* __Note:__ Formerly known as "Unplanned value extraction".

-* __Problem:__ In Elixir, there are many ways to extract key-related values from a URL query string.
-However, when pattern matching is not used for this purpose, depending on the format of the URL query string, the code may have undesired behavior, such as being able to extract unplanned values instead of forcing a crash.
-This unplanned value extraction can give a false impression that the code is working correctly, causing bugs.
+* __Problem:__ Overall, Elixir application’s are composed of many supervised processes, so the effects of an error will be localized in a single process, not propagating to the entire application.
+A supervisor will detect the failing process, and restart it at that level.
+For this type of design to behave well, it's important that problematic code crashes when it fails to fulfill its purpose.
+However, some code may have undesired behavior making many assumptions we have not really planned for, such as being able to return incorrect values instead of forcing a crash.
+These speculative assumptions can give a false impression that the code is working correctly.

 * __Example:__ The code shown below is an example of this smell.
 The function ``get_value/2`` tries to extract a value from a specific key of a URL query string.
 As it is not implemented using pattern matching, ``get_value/2`` always returns a value, regardless of the format of the URL query string passed as a parameter in the call.
 Sometimes the returned value will be valid; however, if a URL query string with an unexpected format is used in the call, ``get_value/2`` will extract incorrect values from it: